jpratt2/CucumberTemplateJava/README.md

 To use a compound selector such as the above, you can use this Gherkin statement or your own statement:

     I set names to page elements

-Within the code, set the name of the compound locator using the putElementName method.
+Within the Java code, set the name of the compound locator using the putElementName method.

      putElementName("main button", $("#divMain").$("button") )

-The Gherkin statement will then recognize main button.
+A Gherkin statement will then recognize main button.

      I click on main button

 There are 2 categories of statements:
 When statements are for setting up the test.
-(Cucumber doesn't distinguish any difference between any of the keywords.
-They are only for readability.)
+(Cucumber doesn't distinguish any difference between the keywords.)
 Then statements are for assertions.

 When statements